top of page

 WECAN CBD background.png

-WECAN cover image (1).png
+WECAN cover image (6).png

-WECAN is honored to be advocating with a distinguished delegation of frontline and Indigenous women demanding world governments to take significant and transformative action for biodiversity protection, which is essential for addressing the worsening climate crisis.
+WECAN is honored to be advocating with a distinguished delegation of frontline and Indigenous women demanding world governments to take significant and transformative action for biodiversity protection, which also is essential for addressing the worsening climate crisis.

 COP16 will have three main areas of focus: